RubMertens/kdg-talk-mvc/slides/00_Intro/02_agenda.md

   - tagHelpers
   - ViewComponents
 - async/await
-  - what is
+  - what is it?
   - why should you care
-  - A peak behind the curtains
+  - how to use it
 - shameless self promotion